Shakeb100/MajorMatch/README.md

 Download the code from GitHub, and open the terminal in the folder directory, being "MajorMatch"

-Before running the code, please run the command "npm install next" (installs crucial modules needed by next.js to run the code)
+Before running the code, please run the command:

+                                                "npm install next" (installs crucial modules needed by next.js to run the code)

-After that start the code by running "npm run dev", this will give you an HTTP link to a website hosted on your machine, being "http://localhost:3000".
+After that start the code by running

+                                     "npm run dev",
+this will give you an HTTP link to a website hosted on your machine, being "http://localhost:3000".
 This is where the website pages will be shown.

 Download and login to Oracle VM at https://www.virtualbox.org/